Billy Graham, America’s Pastor

 He is also known for his friendship with Martin Luther King, Jr., and once bailed Martin Luther King, Jr., out of jail.

 In North Carolina, he has a major parkway named after him, a rarity for preachers.
 The photo on this page was taken through a windshield while driving on the parkway.

 Visit the Billy Graham Library in the major city of Charlotte, and you will see his boyhood home, a robust bookstore (“Ruth’s Attic”), and a prayer garden.
 Check the Library’s website for information about special events.

 Listen to a Billy Graham message to see why he was successful at attracting and drawing in large audiences.
 The feature film Unbroken, based on the bestselling book by Laura Hillenbrand, also attracted large audiences.
 It is a biographical story of Louis Zamperini, who met Billy Graham early in Graham’s career and, as a result, became a vocal leader in the Christian community himself.

-Many inspiring photos of Billy Graham can be found through Google Images, including his Hollywood Walk of Fame star, meetings with US presidents, preaching around the world, and chatting with legendary people like Martin Luther King, Jr.
+Many inspiring photos of Billy Graham can be found through Google Images, including his Hollywood Walk of Fame star, meetings with US presidents, preaching around the world, and chatting with legendary people of the day.